 Rooms are a useful feature for controlling where components are placed and also for controlling what rules are applied within that area of the board.

 A room created around selected components will result in the following:

-A Component Class of the selected components is created.
-Review the class (Design » Classes) and update the Component Class Name as you require.
+- A Component Class of the selected components is created.
+Review the class (Design » Classes) and update the Component Class Name as required.

-A Placement Room Definition design rule is created.
-The rule is scoped to target the Component Class created in step 1, if you changed the Component Class name then the rule scope (Full Query) must be updated to match.
+- A Placement Room Definition design rule is created.
+The rule is scoped to target the Component Class created in step 1.
+If you changed the Component Class name, the rule scope (Full Query) must be updated to match.

 Creating the Room-based Routing Rule